In a digital world, credit scoring needs to evolve – here’s how.

 There is some good and bad to it.
 On the one hand, it allows an increasing number of previously unbanked individuals to access financial services, particularly women in rural areas.

 On the other, it opens the door to suspicious P2P micro lending techniques, some of which increasingly resemble predatory loans.
-It also puts digital loaners in a difficult position, specifically when it comes to managing fraud.
+It also puts digital loaners in a difficult position, specifically when it comes to managing risk.

-Digital Lending and Fraud
+Digital Lending and Risk

 Another consequence of the increase in smaller, frictionless loaning, is that it puts lenders at risk.
 Fraudsters are increasingly targeting micro loan offers, using a combination of known attacks and techniques: